Aleksey2096/javafx-player/README.md

 The `java.logging` module was added due to the `jaudiotagger` dependency.
 Without this module, an exception will be thrown in the thread `JavaFX Application Thread`, resulting in a `java.lang.NoClassDefFoundError: java/util/logging/Logger at org.jaudiotagger.audio.AudioFileIO.<clinit>(AudioFileIO.java:95)`.

-The `--win-console` option can be used to keep the console window attached to your application, allowing you to view the console output."
+The `--win-console` option can be used to keep the console window attached to your application, allowing you to view the console output.

 ***